jimniels/blog/posts/2025-07-27-how-to-make-websites-that-require-lots-of-time-and-energy.md

-# How to Make Websites That Require Lots Time and Energy
+# How to Make Websites That Require Will Requires Lots of Your Time and Energy

 Some lessons I’ve learned from experience.